modx-pro/Docs/docs/en/components/minishop2/quick-start.md

 ### General

-This template is presenting common resourses
+This template is presenting common resources

 ```modx
 <!DOCTYPE html>